-When you position the cursor on the image; the screen pauses, the depth at the cursor position is shown, and the information window and the history bar are activated.
+When you position the cursor on the image; the screen pauses, the depth at the cursor position is shown, and the information window is activated.

-To remove the cursor and cursor elements from the panel, select Clear cursor or press the X key.
+To remove the cursor and cursor elements from the panel, select the Clear cursor menu option.